mathworks/Aircraft-Performance-Analyzer-APA-Live-Task/README.md

 ## Setup
 To run:
+1. Download the repository and install 'Aircraft Performance Analyzer.mltbx' by double clicking on it in the MATLAB environment.
-1. Download the repository and extract it to your local directory.
+2.  extract it to your local directory.
-2. In the MATLAB® environment make this directory as current folder.
+3. In the MATLAB® environment make this directory as current folder.
-3. Open a new live script and start typing 'aircraft'.
+4. Open a new live script and start typing 'aircraft'.
 Select "Aircraft Performance Analyzer" from suggestions.
 <td> <img src="Images/Search_APA.png" alt="APA Search" width="600px""/> </td>